Babar Masih Wants To Bring Talented Youth To Fore - UrduPoint

 Babar Masih Wants To Bring Talented Youth To Fore

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 14th May, 2023 ) :Former World Champion Babar Masih aims to promote and encourage the youth of the twin cities Rawalpindi and Islamabad through his Snooker Academy.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 21st May, 2023 ) :Former World Champion Babar Masih wants to encourage the youth of the Islamabad and Rawalpindi towards the world of snooker through his academy.

-Babar, who has established an academy at Satellite Town, Rawalpindi wants to promote snooker talent in the country and bring the young brilliant youth of the twin cities into the game.
+Babar, who has established a snooker academy at Satellite Town, Rawalpindi aims to promote snooker talent in the country and bring the brilliant youth of the twin cities into the game.

-Masih said youth love the game of snooker, therefore this was the reason he decided to establish a snooker academy 'Babri Snooker Academy' to encourage the budding players.
+Masih said youth's love for the game as the reason for establishing 'Babri Snooker Academy'.

 "I am sure through this academy, the best snooker players will emerge in future, who will make the nation proud at the international level," he told APP.